thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Request status {#state-tree-request-status}

-For each asynchronous request known to the Internet Computer, its status is in a subtree at `/request_status/<request_id>`.
+For each asynchronous request known to the BigFile, its status is in a subtree at `/request_status/<request_id>`.
 Please see [Overview of canister calling](#http-call-overview) for more details on how asynchronous requests work.

 -   `/request_status/<request_id>/status` (text)